-In July of 1349, the bells of Canterbury rang for a man who had spent his life with chalk in his hand and Augustine on his table.
+In July of 1349, the bells of Canterbury rang for a man who had spent his life with a wax tablet at his elbow and Augustine on his table.
 They consecrated him Archbishop.
-Forty days later, the bells rang again — for him.
+Thirty-eight days later, the bells rang again — for him.
 The Black Death, which had already killed a third of Europe, did not respect his miter.
 It did not pause for his learning.
 It did not negotiate with the Profound Doctor whose books had outflanked every nominalist on the continent.
 It came in silently, the way the LORD's hand always comes in, and it took him home.

 He proved that God is the cause of every cause.
 Then God called him home — and proved it.